Business Structures for Locator & Pages

 • Locator + Listings vs. Locator only vs. Listings only

-Multiple Account Setup - It's complicated
+Multiple Business Setup - It's complicated

 • Not all groups of Locations should be shown in the Locator